Fighting game: Emergence of 3D fighting games (mid-to-late 1990s)

-Sega AM2's first attempt in the genre was the 1993 arcade game Burning Rival, but they gained renown with the release of Virtua Fighter for the same platform the same year.
-It was the first fighting game with 3D polygon graphics and a viewpoint that zoomed and rotated with the action.
+Sega AM2 debuted in the genre with the 1993 arcade game Burning Rival, but they gained renown with the release of Virtua Fighter for the same platform the same year.
+It is the first fighting game with 3D polygon graphics and a viewpoint that zoomed and rotated with the action.
 Despite the graphics, players were confined to back and forth motion as seen in other fighting games.
-With only three buttons, it was easier to learn than Street Fighter and Mortal Kombat, which had six and five buttons respectively.
+With only three buttons, it was easier to learn than Street Fighter and Mortal Kombat, which has six and five buttons respectively.
 By the time the game was released for the Sega Saturn in Japan, the game and system were selling at almost a one-to-one ratio.
+In 1994, Namco released Tekken, the rival arcade game introducing cutting-edge 3D polygon technology at a revolutionary 60 frames per second.